-Adding Drawer Slides for Ikea Baskets
+Add Drawer Slides for Ikea Baskets

-You can stop here and use boxes or just leave these beautiful shelves to hold all your clothing, but I wanted to use the Ikea baskets that we had in our previous closet so I added some ledges for them to slide on.
+You can stop here and use boxes or just leave these beautiful shelves to hold all your clothing.
+But I wanted to use the Ikea baskets that we had in our previous closet so I added some ledges for them to slide on.